insidae/website/content/2022-02-22/index.md

 *Things are bad, but the protagonist makes another daring attempt to right the wrong.
 After succeeding against all odds, they are accepted by their peers and finally acknowledged.*

 Chiastic structure is arguably even **more** useful when used across a wider collection of stories (think of famous movie trilogies or a series of books with several installments).
-It's an excellent way of reminding users of plot points and themes that are central to your story.
+It's an excellent way of reminding your audience of plot points and themes that are central to your story.

 Let's look at the *Harry Potter* series as an example: